afzal-ka/database-mastery/oracle/06-transaction-control-language-tcl/notes.md

-# 05. Transaction Control Language (TCL)
+# 06. Transaction Control Language (TCL)

 ##  Overview
-**Transaction Control Language (TCL)** manages changes made by DML operations (INSERT, UPDATE, DELETE).
+**Transaction Control Language (TCL)** statements manage changes made by DML statements (`INSERT`, `UPDATE`, `DELETE`, `MERGE`) and control the logical units of work inside the database.

-TCL ensures data consistency, supports rollback, and allows logical grouping of SQL operations.
+They ensure data integrity, consistency, and safe rollback in case of failure.
+TCL commands apply only after DML, not after DDL..

 TCL applies only to:
 - INSERT